Stumble/sqlc/GUIDE.md

 A schema file is 1-to-1 mapped to a logical table.
 That is, you need to write 1 schema file for each **logical** table in DB.
 To be more clear:

-+ 1 schema fiel for 1 normal physical table.
++ 1 schema file for 1 normal physical table.
 + For **Declarative Partitioning**, the table declaration and all its partitions can be, and should be placed into one schema file, as they are logically one table.
 + For **(Materialized) View**, one schema file per view is required.